 Applicants must provide documentation showing at least three months of continuous experience assisting in radiology under the direct supervision of a licensed Dentist.
 This training must have occurred within the previous 12 months.
 Applicants must be currently working for a Dentist and provide proper documentation that establishes their current position.

+Expanded Duties for Dental Auxiliary Personnel

+Course Objective

-Expanded Duties for Dental Auxiliary Personnel Course Objective knowledge and specialized skills to enable them to perform additional functions in assisting the Dentist.
+To prepare students with sufficient theoretical knowledge and specialized skills to enable them to perform additional functions in assisting the Dentist.